AnandChowdhary/writing/honors-biology.md

 ## Introduction

 #### definition of consciousness
-In general, consciousness is what allows us to be aware both of our surroundings and of our own inner state (Robert van Gulick, 2014 [1]).
+In general, consciousness is what allows us to be aware both of our surroundings and of our own inner state (Van Gulick, 2014 [1]).
 The term "consciousness" used with a diversity of meanings, and applied both to whole organisms — creature consciousness — and to particular mental states and processes — state consciousness (Rosenthal 1986, Gennaro 1995, Carruthers 2000).

 #### creature consciousness

-An animal, person or other cognitive system may be regarded as conscious in a number of different senses: sentience, wakefulness, self-consciousness, "what it is like"
+An animal, person, or other cognitive system may be regarded as conscious in a number of different senses: sentience, wakefulness, self-consciousness, "what it is like", subject of conscious states, and transitive consciousness.

+##### sentience
+The cognitive system may be conscious in the generic sense of simply being a sentient creature, one capable of sensing and responding to its world (Armstrong 1981).
+In this regard, questions such as "Are fish conscious?" can be asked (Van Gulick, 2014).

+##### wakefulness
+Thinking of consciousness as only when an organism is awake and normally alert, it would not count as conscious when asleep or in any of the deeper levels of coma.
+Questions such as "Is one conscious when hypnotized or dreaming?" make this line very blurry.

+##### self-consciousness
+An even more demanding definition might be that conscious creatures are those that are not only aware but also aware that they are aware, thus treating creature consciousness as a form of self-consciousness (Carruthers, 2000).

 #### state consciousness